History of aviation: Kites

-Man-carrying kites
+Man-lifting kites

-Man-carrying kites are believed to have been used extensively in ancient China, for both civil and military purposes and sometimes enforced as a punishment.
+Man-lifting kites are believed to have been used extensively in ancient China for civil and military purposes and sometimes enforced as a punishment.
 An early recorded flight was that of the prisoner Yuan Huangtou, a Chinese prince, in the 6th century AD.
-Stories of man-carrying kites also occur in Japan, following the introduction of the kite from China around the seventh century AD.
-It is said that at one time there was a Japanese law against man-carrying kites.
+Stories of man-lifting kites can be found in Japan, following the introduction of the kite from China around the seventh century AD.
+For a period, there was a Japanese law against man-carrying kites.

 Rotor wings

 The use of a rotor for vertical flight has existed since 400 BC in the form of the bamboo-copter, an ancient Chinese toy.
 The similar "moulinet à noix" (rotor on a nut) appeared in Europe in the 14th century AD.

 Hot air balloons

-From ancient times the Chinese have understood that hot air rises and have applied the principle to a type of small hot air balloon called a sky lantern.
+Since ancient times, the Chinese understood that hot air rises and applied the principle to a type of small hot air balloon called a sky lantern.
 A sky lantern consists of a paper balloon under or just inside which a small lamp is placed.
-Sky lanterns are traditionally launched for pleasure and during festivals.
-According to Joseph Needham, such lanterns were known in China from the 3rd century BC.
-Their military use is attributed to the general Zhuge Liang (180–234 AD, honorific title Kongming), who is said to have used them to scare the enemy troops.
+Sky lanterns are traditionally launched for recreation and during festivals.
+According to Joseph Needham, such lanterns were found in China since the 3rd century BC.
+Their military use is attributed to the general Zhuge Liang (180–234 AD), who is said to have used them to scare the enemy troops.

 There is evidence that the Chinese also "solved the problem of aerial navigation" using balloons, hundreds of years before the 18th century.